 In fact, we never even discover his real name.
 We know the blue-eyed skunk from Bambi is bashful and seems to hate attention.
 But this highly sensitive character proves himself as a faithful friend … except when he wants to sleep (all winter long).

 And yes, we know how much HSPs need their sleep!

 This highly sensitive Disney character has a keen (and probably overwhelming) sense of hearing (any HSPs out there relate?).

 What is more, he lacks confidence in himself, a common issue many introverts and HSPs face.

 It takes a close friend (Destiney) and a crazy newcomer (Dory) to convince Bailey that maybe there is life beyond his safe spaces.

 But we’re pretty sure he’ll always be on the shy and sensitive side, no matter where he might end up in the big, wide world.

 First of all, raise your hand (or just nod slightly) if you cried more than once while watching this movie.

-And another nod if you could totally relate to Sadness, a softspoken and sensitive character whose personality is the exact opposite to Joy.
+And another nod if you could totally relate to Sadness, a softspoken and sensitive character whose personality is the exact opposite of Joy.

-Sadness is certain that she ruined things by affecting one of Riley’s core memories with … well … sadness.
+Sadness is certain that she ruined things by affecting one of Riley’s core memories … infusing her with … well … sadness.
 But her sensitive nature proves to be a vital part of Riley’s psyche.